hercychang/prep-step-1/part2-first_program/your_first_bug.md

 start with its message.
 The above error message has two parts.
 The first line is the message itself: `undefined local variable or method 'hello' for main:Object`.
 The second is the **stack trace**: `(repl):1:in '<main>'`.
-The stack trace essentially lists locations in our code from which the error originates.
+The stack trace essentially lists locations in from which the error originates.
 The stack trace is especially useful for debugging long, complicated code spread across multiple files.
 For now only note that the stack trace displays the line number (`1` in this case).

 Consider what the error message tells us about the source of the error.
 The Ruby interpreter had trouble parsing `hello`.
 We can imagine the interpreter as